Einstein's Theory of Relativity

 of

-the hydrogen atom lies on the table, its mass is mo.
+hydrogen atom lies on the table, its mass is mo.

-However, during its descent, it produces work (corresponding to the
+However, during its descent, it produces work (corresponding to

-mass Dmf generated at the first
+the mass Dmf generated at

-transferred into the mass-energy Dmf
+is now transferred into the mass-energy Dmf

 generated at the first floor by the falling particle, plus the

-remaining mass mb of the particle now in the basement.
+remaining mass mb of the particle now in the

+basement.
 Using equation 1.4, we find:

 |